phaubertin/jinue/doc/syscalls/send.md

 IPC endpoint.
 * JINUE_EIO if the specified descriptor is closed or the IPC endpoint no longer exists.
-* JINUE_E2BIG if the receiving thread attempted to send a reply that was too big for the receive buffers.
+* JINUE_E2BIG if a receiving thread attempted to receive the message but it was too large for its receive buffer(s).
-* JINUE_EINVAL in any ofthe following situations:
+* JINUE_EINVAL in any of the following situations:
     * If the total length of the message is larger than 2048 bytes.
     * If any part of any of the send and/or receive buffers belongs to the kernel.
     * If the send and/or receive buffers array have more than 256 elements.